 That expectation might be unfair.

-“You can't really un-do 20, or 30, or 40 years of conditioning overnight, you just can't, even when you are in a tight spot,” Patty cautioned.
-Even when men do begin to open up, they do not do it in the same way as a women might, she says.
+“A person can't really un-do 20, or 30, or 40 years of conditioning overnight, they just can't, even when they are in a tight spot,” Patty cautioned.
+Even when men do begin to open up, they may not tend to do it in the same way as a woman might, she says.

 Anger Over Tears